NANTWICH in Bloom are hoping that their special

 But first came the serious part of the

 day.
-Alderman Butterill introduced the Lord Lieutenant (picture, right), the
+Alderman Butterill introduced the Lord Lieutenant (picture, above right), the

 Crewe and Nantwich MP (Edward Timpson), the Deputy Mayor of Cheshire East